onnovalkering/brane/docs/quickstart/2-decode-from-base64.md

 ```

 ## View local packages
-We're done creating functions and building packages.
-Let's view the packages that we have (Fig. 1):
+Let's view the packages that we have created so far (Fig. 1):
 ```
 $ brane list
 ```